 Clinical Psychology: adolescent, medical, eating, diabetes

 Dr. Robyn Mehlenbeck is a Child and Adolescent Board Certified Clinical Psychologist who specializes in working with adolescents and kids with medical conditions, including Type I Diabetes.
-Her research focuses on helping overweight teens and children lose weight.
+Her current research focuses on weight management for Latino youth and families.
 Currently, she is a Clinical Professor at Mason and the Director of the GMU Center for Psychological Services, a clinic committed to training graduate students and providing evidence-based, accessible services for the Northern Virginia community.

 Prior to coming to Mason, she was a Clinical Associate Professor at the Warren Alpert Medical School of Brown University and worked at the Hasbro Children’s Partial Hospital Program, where she served as the Director of Training.
 Committed to the Clinical Science Model, Dr. Mehlenbeck engages in clinical work, teaching and research, with a multidisciplinary focus.
 She has trained medical students, psychology interns and fellows, pediatrics and psychiatry residents and fellows and developmental behavioral pediatricians.